okayama1/Assignment3/README.md

 - Assignment is due on Friday May 22 at 5:00pm.
 Late submissions will not be accepted.
 - By the due date, all the changes in your repo need to be merged to the master branch.
 - If GitHub repos are modified after the submission date.
 The assignment will be marked with a 0.
-- GitHub repos that are not reproducible will be marked with a 0.
+- GitHub repos that are not reproducible (i.e if the report **cannot** be reproduced from the files in the GitHub repo) will be marked with a 0.

 # Assignment Submission

 - In Moodle: paste the http of your GitHub repo (**submissions that do not contain this information to reproduce the report will be considered non-reproducible**).
 Ensure that all your paths are relative to the project folder.
-- Upload the Rmd file of the project.
+- Upload the *Rmd file* of the project.
-- Upload the pdf file of the project.
+- Upload the *pdf file* of the project.
 - Important:
     - Your GitHub repo including all the history will also be marked.
     - Do not worry if you encountered problems during the commits, branching or merging.
 The important thing is that all the conflicts are resolved and you have your final report in the last commit of your master branch.
 That will show that you are able to use the tools!